Relativity of quantum states in entanglement swapping: Violation of Bell's inequality with no entanglement

 That is, much like the notion of relativity of space and time itself, the entanglement of the wavefunction is also a relative quantity that is observer-dependent.
-In our case, the difference in the wavefunction occurs between the Bell measurement and the verification measurements.
+The fact that relativistic effects can effect entanglement has been observed in several works \cite{gingrich2002quantum,alsing2002lorentz,adami,byrnes2017lorentz}.
+However these cases are somewhat different in that there exists a transformation law that can convert quantities between frames.
+In this case, due to the quantum measurements, there is no such transformation that can convert the quantum states.
+This point was also observed in other contexts \cite{aharanov1981,peres2002}, where relativistic effects were combined with quantum measurements.